311zzb/gitlet/gitlet-design.md

 2. Overwrite it with the current staging area
 3. Cache it and queue it for write back
 4. Return the ID of overwritten `Tree`

+### Add a file to the staging area
+1. Get the file as its current version, cache it as a Blob (don't queue for write back yet)
+2. Get the version of the designated file from the latest commit
+3. Special case:
+   If the current version of the file is identical to the version in the latest commit (by comparing IDs), do not stage it, and remove it from the staging area if it is already there.
+End the execution.
+4. Modify cached staging area

 ## Persistence